Home of English Grammar

 Answers

-1. He showed / explained how to do it.
+1. He explained how the machine works.

 2. Please explain this to me.